RockeTCodes/ethereum-contract-lottery/README.md

 currently the older version is deployed at Goerli Test Network at address : 0xc62e4AA28E061437a57127ceDe162c6F3006A5B0

 You can interact with the contract here at the given address .

+The frontend interactable version of this contract is available here :- https://lottery-react-omega.vercel.app/